 1) Join A Chamber Of Commerce

-I'm a member of three chamber of commerces in and around my area.
+I'm a member of three Chamber of Commerce in and around my area.
 Over the years I've acquired many new clients through my memberships including the chamber's themselves.
-Chamber of commerces are advocacy groups for local businesses and do everything they can to promote their members.
+Chamber of commerce are advocacy groups for local businesses and do everything they can to promote their members.
 When new companies arrive either through relocation or startup the chamber is often the first place they turn to for support.
 If they are looking for design help the chamber will gladly pass on your name and contact info.
 Not every referral pans out but those that did have paid for my membership tenfold.

 2) Post A Free Online Classified Ad